jlboothman/techwriter-takehome/questions/questions-jb.md

 change to another branch named `staging`.
 What do you do?

 ### Answer
-First, use these steps revert the change on the `master` branch:
+To revert a specific commit to remove its changes from the `master` branch, perform these steps:

 1. Click **History**.
 1. In the commit history list, click the commit you want to revert.
 1. Right-click the commit and click **Revert This Commit**.

-To make the change to the `staging` branch:
+Next, to make the change to the `staging` branch:

 1. From your local repository, navigate to the `staging` branch.
 1. Create a **Pull** request to add your changes to this branch.